AMMullan/aws-apocalypse/README.md

 ## Extending
 We use the **Registry** pattern to add a new service/resource type to Apocalypse.
 You simply need to create 2 new functions in an appropriate .py file in the **services/** folder.
 These functions need to be decorated with the *register_query_function* and *register_terminate_function* and ensure that the parameters match the existing ones (session and region for both, and resource_arns for the terminate function).

+## Contributing
+AWS Apocalypse is an open source project and, therefore, contributions from the community are highly encouraged.

+There are a few areas that have yet to be done, like adding tests.
+I'm also sure that there are ways to make the service more maintainable.